 Every year leaders of APCAC AmChams gather for networking and thought-provoking discussions as they review key issues in the Asia Pacific region, and meet leaders from the U.S. Government, regional institutions such as the APEC Secretariat, the Asian Development Bank, the ASEAN Secretariat, and top political leaders of the host country.
-The 2015 Spring Conference was hosted by AmCham Singapore and held at Marina Bay Sands on March 11-13.
+The 2018 APCAC Business Summit was hosted by AmCham Malaysia in Kuala Lumpur on April 3-4.

 APCAC Washington Doorknock

 Every summer APCAC sends a delegation comprised of business leaders and AmCham staff members to Washington D.C. to meet with officials from the federal government in order to discuss policy issues affecting American businesses in Asia.
 The annual APCAC Washington Doorknock gives American Chamber representatives from across Asia-Pacific a chance to reinforce their connections in Washington and share regional knowledge.
-As the Obama administration continues to focus on supporting and promoting U.S. business in Asia, the insight that on-the-ground business leaders can share is more valuable than ever to administration and congressional officials.
-AmCham Singapore representatives are optimistic about the level of consideration APCAC suggestions will receive during the 2015 Doorknock from June 22 to 25.
+As the Trump administration continues to focus on bilateral trade approaches for supporting and promoting U.S. business in Asia, the insight that on-the-ground business leaders can share about the benefits of multilateral trade deals is more valuable now than ever.